 Q: Why doesn’t the pattern of the wood look like the website preview or ring builder image?

 A: Wood color and grain varies, making each piece truly one of a kind.
 Wood inlays and sleeves may not have the same color and character as online previews.
-Click the refresh button just below the image on the ring builder. to see possible variations in color, character, and grain.
+Click the refresh button just below the image on the ring design engine. to see possible variations in color, character, and grain.